Causal Effects in Matching Mechanisms with Strategically Reported Preferences: Assignment to College Programs and Graduation in Chile

-Finally, Table \ref{tab:stats_results} also illustrates that naively ignoring strategic behavior in the identification of treatment effects can produce misleading results.
-First, recall that the naive estimand $\mme [Y\mid P_j=(j,k),S_j=c_j^+]-\mme[Y\mid P_j=(j,k),S_j=c_j^-]$ identifies our causal parameter of interest if we assume everyone is a truth-teller.
-One might expect naive estimands to always lie within our bounds since truth-telling is a special case of our behavioral assumptions.
-However, Table \ref{tab:stats_results} shows this is not true.
-Under the SPO and UMAS assumptions, the naive estimates fall outside our bounds for approximately 25\% of the pairs of interest for our first outcome and for more than 50\% of the pairs of interest for our second outcome.
-That the naive estimates fall outside our bounds provides additional evidence consistent with behavior being strategic.
-Indeed, Part III of our SD example (Section \ref{sec:id_r:qj_id}, right after Proposition \ref{result:partial_id:nextbest}), shows that the distribution of the potential outcomes conditional on reported local preferences and the priority score can change discontinuously at the cutoff in the presence of strategic behavior.
-In such a case, the naive estimand $\mme [Y\mid P_j=(j,k),S_j=c_j^+]-\mme[Y\mid P_j=(j,k),S_j=c_j^-]$ no longer equals the average treatment effect and may fall outside our bounds.
-More broadly, this also suggests that caution is warranted in cases where most but not all students submit $P$ with $|P|<K$ or very few students are assigned to their last-listed option.
-It may not be safe to simply assume that everyone is a truth-teller just because the cap does not bind for most people.
-In other words, naive estimates may be severely biased even if the share of constrained students is small.
+Table \ref{tab:stats_results} provides statistics on the estimated bounds that we obtain for our two outcomes of interest, both under the SPO and the SPO+UMAS+fields assumptions.
+First, we see that SPO bounds identify the sign of our average treatment effect parameter for many pairs; the estimated bounds even collapse to point-estimates for a small share of pairs.
+Adding the UMAS and fields assumptions make our estimated bounds narrower, and they identify the sign of average effects for 70\% of pairs when outcome is graduation from $j$; they collapse to point estimates for 23\% of pairs when outcome is graduation from top university.
+Most importantly, we see that current-practice estimates fall outside of bounds in a significant share of cases, 12\% \& 15\% under SPO and 25\% \& 24\% under SPO+UMAS+fields.
+This evidence is consistent with lack of truth-telling at the cutoff of these pairs.
+More broadly, this also suggests caution in contexts like the Chilean case, where most but not all students submit $P$ with $|P|<K$ or very few students are assigned to their last-listed option.
+It may not be safe to simply assume that everyone is a truth-teller just because the constraint does not bind for most people.
+In other words, current-practice estimates may be severely biased for $\mme [Y(j) - Y(k) \mid Q_j=(j,k),S_j=c_j]$ even if the share of constrained students is small.